Welcome to Honesdale Borough

 “This institution is an equal opportunity provider and employer.”

-Honesdale was named for Philip Hone, the first president of the D&H Canal Company.
+Honesdale was named for Philip Hone, the first president of the D&H Canal Company and former Mayor of New York City.
 The borough was incorporated January 28, 1831.

 On August 8, 1829, with engineer Horatio Allen at the throttle, a locomotive purchased from England and called the “Stourbridge Lion” became the first locomotive to turn a wheel on a commercial track in the western hemisphere.
+It ran three miles to Seelyville and returned.
 A working full-sized model of the Lion was built in 1932 for the Chicago Century of Progress and is currently on display at the Wayne County Historical Society in Honesdale.
+The Stourbridge Lion was regrettably considered too heavy for further use.
+D&H transported anthracite coal from mines near Carbondale to New York City via Honesdale and Kingston, NY.
+Coal was moved by a unique gravity railroad from the mines to Honesdale where it was transferred to barges and transported via a 108-mile canal to Kingston, New York, then shipped by river barges down the Hudson River to New York City.